-In an effort to bolster its liquidity position and mitigate potentially significant detriment to its business, the Company is pursuing a variety of government-sponsored support programs such as tax deferrals, employment-related subsidies, government-backed loans and other government relief available in the U.S. and in other countries in which it operates.
-Actual relief under each of these measures varies in terms of timing and availability as governments continue to define, implement and fund their relief programs.
+In an effort to bolster its liquidity position and mitigate potentially significant detriment to its business, the Company has and will continue to pursue a variety of government-sponsored support programs, such as tax deferrals, employment-related subsidies, government-backed loans and other government relief available in the U.S. and in other countries in which it operates.
+Actual relief under each of these measures varies in terms of timing and availability as governments continue to define, implement, extend and/or fund their relief programs.

 The Company qualified under the "alternative size standard" for a forgivable loan under the Paycheck Protection Program ("PPP") administered by the Small Business Association (SBA) pursuant to the CARES Act.
 On April 28, 2020, the Company entered into an unsecured PPP loan in the aggregate principal amount of \$10.0 million, which is to be used only for payroll expenses, rent, utilities, mortgage interest, and interest on other pre-existing indebtedness (the "PPP Loan").
-After taking into account, among other things, the disruptions to the Company's business activities caused by the COVID-19 pandemic, the recently completed Exchange Offer, its available, committed primary sources of liquidity, and its lack of access to alternative sources of liquidity, current economic conditions made this loan request necessary and appropriate to support the Company's ongoing U.S. operations and mitigate potentially significant detriment to the Company's business.
-The PPP Loan, which is evidenced by a Paycheck Protection Program Term Note, matures on April 28, 2022 and bears interest at a fixed rate of 1.0 percent per annum, with the first six months of interest deferred.
-The PPP Loan is payable in 17 monthly payments commencing on November 16, 2020 and may be prepaid at any time prior to maturity with no prepayment penalties.
-Under the terms of the CARES Act, the PPP Loan, and interest accrued thereon, is forgivable, partially or in full, subject to certain conditions, including the extent to which the PPP Loan proceeds are used for permissible purposes within the eight week period following loan disbursement.
-The Company intends to use the PPP Loan proceeds for permissible purposes only and to apply for forgiveness of the PPP Loan in accordance with the terms of the PPP and the CARES Act; however, the Company can provide no assurances that it will be eligible for forgiveness of the PPP Loan, in whole or in part, and cannot quantify the portion of the PPP Loan that will be forgiven.
+After taking into account, among other things, the disruptions to the Company's business activities caused by the COVID-19 pandemic, the completed exchange offer and consent solicitation (the "Exchange Offer") to issue its 3.00% / 5.00% Convertible Senior Secured Paid-in-Kind ("PIK") Toggle Notes due 2024 (the "3.00% / 5.00% Convertible Notes") and shares of its common stock in exchange for its 5.00% / 7.00% Convertible Senior Secured PIK Toggle Notes due 2022 (the "5.00% / 7.00% Convertible Notes"), its available, committed primary sources of liquidity, and its lack of access to alternative sources of liquidity, current economic conditions made this loan request necessary and appropriate to support the Company's ongoing U.S. operations and mitigate potentially significant detriment to the Company's business.
+Under the terms of the CARES Act and the Paycheck Protection Program Flexibility Act passed on June 5, 2020 (the "PPPFA"), the PPP Loan, and interest accrued thereon, is forgivable, partially or in full, subject to certain conditions, including the extent to which the PPP Loan proceeds are used for permissible purposes within the 24 week period following loan disbursement (which period was extended by the PPPFA from the 8 week period originally allowed by the CARES Act).
+The Company believes it has used the PPP Loan proceeds for permissible purposes only and intends to apply for forgiveness of the PPP Loan in accordance with the terms of the PPP, the CARES Act and the PPPFA.